phd20/phd20.github.io/src/content/blog/the-dark-contracts-shadowdark-adventure.md

 title: The Dark Contracts | A Level 1-2 Shadowdark RPG Adventure
 external: false
 date: 2023-07-22
+ogImagePath: /images/dark-contracts-blog.png
+ogImageAltText: The Dark Contracts designed for use with Shadowdark RPG
 draft: false
 tags:
 - shadowdark